betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 given a budget of 10% of rope core memory (< 3,600 words) and 20-30% of full computational load (3-4.5 kFLOPS).

-This was the first known use of a digital control
+Apollo's DAP software was the first known use of a fully digital control system for a *flying* vehicle

-With the AGC at the hear of complex collection of sensors, thusters, the main engine and pilot controls and displays, the whole set of components formed a complex feedback control system.  *Stability* was a key concern.
+With the AGC at the hear of complex collection of sensors, thrusters, the main engine and pilot controls and displays, the whole set of components formed a complex feedback control system.  *Stability* was a key concern.